Hickory / Pecan Wood Floor

 General Guidelines to Keep Your Hardwood Flooring in Great Shape

-- Close curtains and blinds- UV rays from sunlight can fade colors on floor and sometimes cause discoloration
+- Close curtains and blinds- UV rays from sunlight can fade colors and cause discoloration.

 - Clean, wipe or blot spills immediately to help prevent stains.

-- Place doormats at every door- this helps to trap dirt at the doorway instead of transferring it to the floor inside the home.
-The coco mat, featured on QVC, traps all types of particles such as dust, mud, snow and can be used for the front door, patio or even the garage.
+- Place doormats at every door- this helps to trap dirt at the doorway instead of transferring it to the floor.
+(The Floor mats featured at ForLifeProducts.com are perfect for this!)

-- Take care when moving heavy objects like furniture and equipment- utilize furniture coaters to transport heavy objects across floors.
+- Take care when moving heavy objects like furniture and equipment- utilize furniture coasters to transport heavy objects across floors.

-- Dust and vacuum floors regularly to maximize beauty and decrease buildup of debris
+- Dust and vacuum floors regularly to maximize beauty and decrease buildup.

-- Exercise caution when using bleaches, mildew removers, oven cleaners, drain openers and plant food as these contain strong chemicals that can discolor floors.
+- Exercise caution when using bleaches, mildew removers, oven cleaners, drain openers and plant food as these contain strong chemicals that can damage or discolor floors.

-- Always follow your manufacturer’s guidelines on products that are safe for your hardwood floor type.
+- Always follow your manufacturer’s guidelines on products and use only those that are safe for your hardwood floor type.

-- Rearrange area rugs occasionally as they block sunlight causing a discolored appearance under the rug.
+- Rearrange area rugs occasionally as they block sunlight causing a discolored area to develop under the rug.

 - Maintain normal humidity of 40-60% throughout all seasons of the year to reduce the natural expansion and contraction process typically found in hardwoods.
 Humidity levels can be maintained with air conditioners, humidifiers, de-humidifiers or with a heating system.

-- Keep pets nails trimmed and filed and remove stiletto style heels to minimize scratches.
+- Keep pets nails trimmed and filed and take care with stiletto style heels to minimize scratches.

 - Never clean hardwood floors with steel wools or scouring powders as these can cause damage.